ardatan/graphql-tools/docs/source/schema-stitching.md

 #### schemas

-`schemas` is an array of either `GraphQLSchema` objects or strings.
-For strings, only `extend type` declarations will be used.
-Passing strings is useful to add fields to existing types to link schemas together, as described in the example above.
+`schemas` is an array of object with `name` and `schema` that's either `GraphQLSchema` objects or strings.
+Strings can contain type extensions or GraphQL types, they will be added to resulting schema.
+Note that type extensions are always applied last, while types are used in order of schemas.

 #### resolvers